With extremely cold temperatures gripping much of the United States, travelers may be wondering how their planes are

 The Airbus team left the warmth and comfort of their Toulouse, France, base to perform various extreme-weather trials on the test plane in frigid Iqaluit, the capital of Canada’s eastern Arctic territory of Nunavut.

 The ground and in-air tests included operating the A350 XWB in temperatures reaching down to -18 Fahrenheit (-28 degrees Celsius), thrust-reversed tests with snow and a local flight test.

-All new plane models must be tested in extreme environmental condition, from freezing to intense heat.
+All new plane models must be tested in extreme environmental conditions, from freezing to intense heat.

 “Coming to an extreme place means we can break everything,” Airbus’ head of flight operations Pedro Dias told local reporters.

 Extreme cold affects various parts of an aircraft in different ways.
 Metals, such as steel and aluminum, contract at different rates.
 Lubricants may lose their viscosity, creating friction and wear issues for moving parts.
 Meanwhile plastic and rubber parts could become brittle.

 The cold-weather tests in Canada came only days after the MSN3 test plane completed high-altitude test in Bolivia.
 Next stop was Qatar for hot-weather testing.

 For years Iqaluit, located on Baffin Island, has marketed itself as “a premier cold-weather test site.”

 Airbus has tested there since the 1990s, while the airport has also hosted other civilian and military aircraft makers such as Boeing, Dassault and Eurocopter to perform similar trials.

 But cold weather test sites also appear in unlikely places.